 Comparing smoking to vaping, there is no contest, financially speaking.
-The initial cost of some vape starter kits may seem like a large outlay, but within no time you will be back in the black (cue the AC/DC music).
+The initial cost of some vape starter kit may seem like a large outlay, but within no time you will be back in the black (cue the AC/DC music).

-Starting on a cigalike device means that you are only concerned with buying refills and batteries to keep yourself vaping.
+Starting on a cigalike device means that you are only concerned with buying refills with e liquids and batteries to keep yourself vaping.
 Cigalike batteries could last for approximately three months before they need to be replaced, and it’s always worth keeping a spare - so you may be able to survive the whole year on eight batteries!

-The more complex vape kits will require more maintenance, and spare parts.
+The more complex vape kits will require more maintenance, e liquid and spare parts.
 The pod mods, complex vape pens and box mods all use replaceable coils, which is another cost to factor in.
 You’ll need a spare tank, too, just in case!

 A compromised lithium ion battery could, in the worst case, explode.
 A degraded coil could lead to a funny taste when you vape, and potentially leach metal into your e-liquid - something we do not want.
 Another potential cost to your health if you aren’t vigilant with maintaining the device.